chinsonyeh/cyrandommount/README.md

 ## Notes

 - Only mounts that are collected will appear in the selection list.
-- The macro updates automatically based on your zone and the refresh interval you set.
+- The macro updates automatically based on your zone, the refresh interval, and the selected update mode.

 ## Author